Jussi Halla-aho: Criminal charges and conviction

 On 27 March 2009, the Helsinki District Court ordered Halla-aho to stand for trial on charges of ethnic agitation and breach of the sanctity of religion.
 The charges were raised on the basis of remarks related to the sentencing of Seppo Lehto on Halla-aho's blog in 2008.
-Here, he wrote that the prophet Muhammad was a pedophile, making reference to Muhammad's relationship with Aisha, and that Islam is a religion that sanctifies pedophilia.
+Here, he wrote that Muhammad was a pedophile, making reference to Muhammad's marriage with Aisha, who Muhammad married when Aisha was 6 or 7 and claimed that Islam is a religion that sanctifies pedophilia.
+The text discussed the limits of free speech and intentionally made some controversial claims in order to test the response of judiciary.
 In another text, he asked if it could be stated that robbing passersby and living on taxpayers' expense are cultural and possibly genetic characteristics of Somalis.
 The text was originally a response to a Finnish columnist of the newspaper Kaleva, who had written that drinking excessively and killing when drunk were cultural and possibly genetic characteristics of Finns and was intended to underline the hypocrisy of it being possible to be prosecuted for one of those essentially similar statements but not for the other.

 On 8 September 2009, the District Court convicted Halla-aho of disturbing religious worship, and ordered him to pay a fine of 330 euros.
 The charge of ethnic agitation was dismissed.
 In October 2010 the Court of Appeal agreed with the District Court's conviction.
 Both the prosecutor and Halla-aho appealed the case to the Supreme Court.
 The Supreme Court granted a leave to appeal in May 2011.
 In a sentence given on the 8 of June 2012, the Supreme Court found Halla-aho guilty of both disturbing religious worship and of ethnic agitation and increased his fines accordingly to 400 euros.

-In 2019 Halla-aho said he still stands by his texts.
+In 2019 Halla-aho said he still stands by his past writings.